cdevents/community/rfc/cdevents-translator.md

 - This structure can be extended by adding more translator plugins in the future without having to recompile the entire application.
 - The plugins can be developed independently and reside in separate repositories.
-- But the Go plugin system is currently only supported on Unix-like systems and has some limitations, such as the need to compile everything with the same Go version.
+- The Go plugin system is currently only supported on Unix-like systems and has some limitations, such as the need to compile everything with the same Go version.
 - Expose the functionality of Go translator plugins as an HTTP/REST API, if this needs be used from other languages.

-### Approach 3 : Creating Go Plugin System over RPC(gRPC) using HashiCorp's go-plugin
+### Approach 3 : Using RPC to add new Translators

-HashiCorp's [`go-plugin`](https://github.com/hashicorp/go-plugin) library simplifies the implementation of a plugin system in Go, it is a Go (golang) plugin system over RPC created by HashiCorp.</br>
+HashiCorp's [`go-plugin`](https://github.com/hashicorp/go-plugin) library simplifies the implementation of a plugin system in Go, It is a Go (golang) plugin system over RPC created by HashiCorp.</br>
 gRPC is a high-performance RPC (Remote Procedure Call) framework developed by Google.

 gRPC-based plugins with HashiCorp's go-plugin library will help to enable communication between the main Go application (the server) and different translator plugins (the clients) using the gRPC framework.